-In the lead up to the 4th annual OPEX and Business Transformation Europe summit, the official event blog will become home to some of the industry's most informed and influential voices.
+In the lead up to the 5th annual OPEX Europe summit, the official event blog will become home to some of the industry's most informed and influential voices.
 In this blog post, Anthony Shingleton, VP Business Development EMEA at Simpler Consulting (an IBM company) explores one of the many OPEX 'urban legends': the myth of the change fatigue curse.

 In the run up to Simpler Consulting's session at OPEX & Business Transformation Europe, “Breakthrough Next Generation Transformation: Simplify, Automate & Augment”, we felt it was time to look back on the past and dispel some of the most common statements we hear about transformation.

 Over the next few weeks we will address each statement one by one and dive deeper to explain the truth behind them, why they have become an OPEX “urban myth” and what can be done to avoid your transformation succumbing to these particular pitfalls.

 A combination of research, attending the last 2 OPEX in Business Transformation conferences and interviews with OPEX leaders brought to light the following transformation BS (Bogus Statements)

 - “We did not get as far as wanted because change fatigue”